Marriage & Civil Partnership Abroad

 The fee for issuing a certificate of freedom to marry is 490RMB per Irish applicant.

 Applications submitted 28 days or less before the date of the intended marriage or civil partnership will incur an additional fee of 490RMB per Irish applicant.

-Payments to the Embassy or Consulate General may be made in cash, by postal order, or by bank transfer.
+Payments to the Embassy or Consulate General must be made online.

 After your online application has been submitted and you have prepared the necessary supporting documentation, you should make an appointment to submit the documentation to the relevant diplomatic Mission of Ireland in China.